 What makes humanity unique is a soul or spirit essence – made in divine image with the potential of being transformed into divine substance.
 Human-like beings had existed on earth for eons of time, passing, like everything, through a long period of development.
 At some point they were given a human soul and consciousness.
 This gave them the realization of being a unique divine creation – in fact the highest and most wonderful of all earthly creatures and objects of God’s love and tenderest care.

-At the beginning of human history, our ancestors had the opportunity, if their soul so desired, to receive divine nature and reach a state of at-onement with God.
+At the beginning of human history, the first parents had the opportunity, if their soul so desired, to receive divine nature and reach a state of at-onement with God.
 This would have been accomplished by asking for and receiving Divine Love through the Holy Spirit, referred to by the prophets in the Old Testament as a new heart or new spirit (Jer.
 24:7; Ezek.
 11:19; 18:31; 36:26).
 Instead, however, they rebelled and consequently lost this priceless opportunity.
 The Divine Love ceased to be available for a long time – till the so called “last days” (Acts 2:17; Heb.
 1:2) when Jesus Christ came to earth.
 He exemplified a life guided by the Divine Love and taught that it was again available to humans for the asking.

 After the initial rebellion, referred to as “the Fall” in Christianity, humanity gradually descended into sin and depravity, but through it all, never lost knowledge of the basic laws of morality and the small voice of conscience giving them the knowledge of sin and wrong-doing.